Faculty in the Department of History

 Assistant Professor of HistoryOffice: LA 261

-Claire Rydell Arcenas is a historian of early America.
+Claire Rydell Arcenas is an American historian.
 She has particular interests in transatlantic intellectual, cultural, and political exchange between the late seventeenth and the mid twentieth centuries.
-Professor Arcenas teaches courses on a range of topics in early American history and historical methodology.
+Professor Arcenas teaches courses on a range of topics in American history and historical methodology at both the undergraduate and graduate level.
 Her current book project investigates the influence of the seventeenth-century English philosopher, John Locke, in America from before the American Revolution through the Civil Rights Movement.
-Her other current research concerns Benjamin Franklin and the eighteenth-century Republic of Letters.
+Her other ongoing research projects include Benjamin Franklin and the eighteenth-century Republic of Letters; the relationship between political theory and practice in the early Republic; and a transatlantic history of Utilitarianism.

 Field of Study